Skip Navigation

 Support

 All CloudAMQP support and runtime issues should be logged with Heroku Support at support.heroku.com.
-Any non-support related issues or product feedback is welcome at support@cloudamqp.com or via Twitter @CloudAMQP.
-For our plans Power Panda and larger, we provide 24/7 critical support with a 30-minutes maximum initial response time and call-in phone numbers.
+Any non-support related issues or product feedback is welcome at support@cloudamqp.com.
+For dedicated plans, we provide 24/7 critical support, see our SLA.

 Feedback